isaaccormack/Tabber/server/readme.md

 # Server
 The server is developed locally using `docker` and `docker-compose`.
 Install these if you haven't already.
+The server is responsible for:
+- Tabbing guitar licks via `Crepe`, a Python based ML library for pitch and onset detection
+- Handling CRUD operations on `user` and `lick` entities
-This is a single page app using client side routing.
-Upon initial request, the server sends a bundle of React views to the client.
-These views are built in `/webapp/` and saved into `/server/views/`.
+- Serving the single page React app to the client.
+This app is built in `/webapp/` and saved in `/server/views/`

 A live-reloading environment is provided for ease of development.
 Steps to get started are below.